Description

 Keyway Center for Diversion and Reentry was established in 1997, originally called the Center for Women in Transition.
 It was founded by four women engaged in prison ministry who noticed a troubling cycle of recidivism.
 While Keyway initially focused on offering mentoring partnerships, its scope has broadened over time to encompass a comprehensive array of wraparound services.
 In 2022, the nonprofit changed its name to better express its mission for justice-involved individuals.

-Staff completed one trans competency training with THISTL in Sept.
-2025 and initiated a policy review Oct.
-2025.
+Staff completed one trans competency training with Trans Housing Initiative St. Louis (THISTL) in Sept.
+2025, and in Oct 2025 initiated a policy review process, which is ongoing.

 Community Reviews